lsst-dm/dmtn-183/index.rst

 In addition, to facilitate bulk access, we may store single-file archives of all alerts published each night.

 This system should be straightforward to build and administer, and it should be cost effective.
-It will require about 2-3 terabytes of space in the object store per year, and about 40 gigabytes of space per year for the PostgreSQL index database.
+It will require about 2-3 terabytes of space in the object store per year.

 Design Inputs
 =============